-EV’s spider silk: We have developed a basic spider-silk-producing microorganism that can be used as it is, or fine tuned to specific wishes for material properties, such as more strength, more or less elasticity, or reduced or enhanced stickiness.
+At EV Biotech we are developing a less difficult and non-cruel way of spider silk production, via fermentation.
+We have developed a basic spider-silk-producing microorganism that can be used as it is, or fine tuned to specific wishes for material properties, such as more strength, more or less elasticity, or reduced or enhanced stickiness.